SivaAdithya10/idfc-fame-5/README.md

 ### Building the Frontend

 *   `npm --prefix react_frontend run build` to build the production-ready static files.
+    The `vite.config.ts` has been updated to ensure `remark-gfm` is correctly bundled.

 The Vite build process is configured (in `react_frontend/vite.config.ts`) to output assets directly into the `static/react` directory with a `/static/` base path.
 This means there is no need to manually copy files after building.
 Django is configured to serve these files directly from the `static/react` directory.